MicrosoftDocs/win32/desktop-src/tablet/realtimestylus-plug-in-sample.md

 > [!Note]
-> In the [CustomStylusDataAdded](frlrfMicrosoftStylusInputIStylusSyncPluginClassCustomStylusDataAddedTopic) implementation, it is interesting that you can identify the custom gesture data in the output queue either by GUID (by using the [GestureRecognitionDataGuid](frlrfmicrosoftstylusinputgesturerecognizerclassgesturerecognitiondataguidtopic) field) or by type (by using the result from the as statement).
+> In the [CustomStylusDataAdded](https://msdn.microsoft.com/library/ms824753(v=MSDN.10).aspx) implementation, it is interesting that you can identify the custom gesture data in the output queue either by GUID (by using the [GestureRecognitionDataGuid](https://msdn.microsoft.com/library/ms826344(v=MSDN.10).aspx) field) or by type (by using the result from the as statement).
 The sample uses both identification techniques for demonstration purposes.
 Either approach alone is also valid.